 Plantagon Breaks Ground on its First 'Plantscraper' Vertical Farm in Sweden!
 Several years ago a Swedish-American company called Plantagon unveiled plans for a series of massive skyscraper greenhouses that stood to transform urban farming in large cities.
 While the spiraling vertical farms seemed too good to be true at the time, Plantagon broke ground on its very first vertical farm a few weeks ago in Linkoping, Sweden!
 The "Plantscraper" will grow and supply fresh vegetables while creating solutions to some of the most vexing city pollution issues.
-The design that was finally decided upon for the first Plantagon is no longer a sphere but an elegant tower - click through our gallery to see it.
 Plantagon seems to have traded in its initial geodesic dome design for a sheer tower that both contains and showcases the plants growing inside.
 Inside the massive glass walls, vegetables will be grown in pots and then transitioned to trays positioned around a giant central helix.
 Construction on the company’s first enormous vertical greenhouse is expected to take 12 to 16 months. + Plantagon Via treehugger

 A Vertical Garden Feeds 10,000+ Visitors to Chicago O'Hare Airport Growing Your Greens/Video screen capture John of Growing Your Greens has been busy in Chicago.
 No sooner does he post a video of an old meat packing plant morphing into a gigantic vertical farm and food processing facility, than we also get a visit to an urban garden that is bang in the middle of Chicago O'Hare airport.
 There is always a significant energy footprint involved with growing food indoors.
 The educational and entertainment aspect of this project alone make it worthwhile in my book.
 But this is definitely a step in the right direction.
 Growing up - is vertical farming the future?
 Are high rise farms, vertical farming, and urban farming the solution to feeding our growing population?
 More and more architects, politicians and urban planners are latching on to the idea that something radical has to be done to feed the world’s rapidly growing cities in the coming decades.
 And not just cities, what about the world’s increasing arid zones, and areas of depleted farming land?
 What about the pressures to control carbon emissions and reduce food miles?
 These questions have led us at Valcent Products in Cornwall to design VertiCrop – a vertical growing system which is now selling worldwide.
 Because VertiCrop is designed for controlled environment growing, plant growth can be fully optimised, meaning good quality produce, and more crop cycles per annum.
 So, if it is as good as it sounds, will VertiCrop become the standard means of production?
 It’s predicted that there will be 9bn of us on the planet by 2050, and the majority of those in cities.